 Can a pregnancy test be used as an ovulation test?

-No, the pregnancy tests and ovulation tests measure different types of hormones.
+No, pregnancy tests and ovulation tests measure different types of hormones.
 Pregnancy tests detect hCG, while ovulation tests detect LH.

 Can ovulation occur without detecting an LH peak?